hemmokarja/High-Performance-ML-API/README.md

 | GPU + Batching + ONNX | 26 | 52 | 497 |
 | GPU + Batching + ONNX + FP16 | 26 `*` | 42 | 497 |

-*All tests measured against the Gateway API at constant throughput of 500 RPS*
+*All tests measured against the Gateway API at constant throughput of 500 RPS on a `g5.4xlarge` EC2 instance*

 `*` See "FP16 Conversion" section below for explanation why FP16 didn't improve latency or throughput here.